 Lookup feature in Splunk

-These lookup table recipes briefly show advanced solutions to common, real-world problems.
-Splunk’s lookup feature lets you reference fields in an external CSV file that match fields in your event data.
+These lookup table recipes briefly show the advanced solutions to a common and real-world problem.
+Splunk lookup feature lets you reference fields in an external CSV file that match fields in your event data.
 Using this match, you can enrich your event data with additional fields.
 Note that we do not cover external scripted lookups or time-based lookups.

 Watch this Splunk Tutorial video